 After a somewhat rocky start (that initially didn’t even see all episodes screened), Cowboy Bebop went on to become one of anime’s cultural milestones – on both sides of the Pacific.
 Setting itself apart from almost anything else produced for TV animation in either Japan or the USA, Cowboy Bebop merged disparate genres and visual styles in ways that helped the series introduce many new Western viewers to anime.
-Its cross-cultural appeal was partially based on its use of tropes that were familiar to Western audiences – Western, pulp fiction, film noir and cyberpunk (all within a space opera setting).
+Its cross-cultural appeal was partially due to its use of tropes familiar to Western audiences – Western, pulp fiction, film noir and cyberpunk (all within a space opera setting).
 Shinichirou Watanabe’s creation turned out to be popular enough to spawn a movie sequel and feature on many ‘best of’ lists in the years that followed.

 As one would guess by looking at the series’ title, music played a crucial role in its eclectic aesthetic.
 Not surprisingly, the collaboration between director and composer on Cowboy Bebop was closer than usually – and the result was one of the most distinctive, attention-grabbing anime scores ever written.
-After her breakthrough with the orchestral fantasy masterpiece that was The Vision of Escaflowne, Yoko Kanno changed gears in spectacular fashion.
+After her breakthrough with the orchestral fantasy masterpiece The Vision of Escaflowne, Yoko Kanno changed gears in spectacular fashion.
 Using jazz (and its many permutations) as the basis for Cowboy Bebop, Kanno branched out into a dizzying array of genres.
-She successfully dappled in everything from blues and metal to country music and opera, matching the series’ free-wheeling stylistic approach.
+She successfully dabbled in everything from blues and metal to country music and opera, matching the series’ free-wheeling stylistic approach.
 Ultimately, Cowboy Bebop cemented Kanno’s status as one of anime’s foremost composers, able to seemingly nail just about any musical genre.

 With the series pulled out of development hell by multimedia company Bandai Visual, it was no surprise that a video game adaptation was released even before Cowboy Bebop became such a rousing success.
-Released for Sony’s PlayStation just a month after Cowboy Bebop first aired, the game was a decidedly less creative affair than the series.
+Released for Sony’s PlayStation by developer BEC (Bandai Entertainment Company) just a month after Cowboy Bebop first aired, the game was decidedly less creative than the series.
 Taking its cue from titles like Starfox, Cowboy Bebop was adapted into a straightforward third-person rail shooter, with gamers controlling protagonist Spike Spiegel’s spaceship Swordfish II.
 Released only in Japan, the game didn’t seem to leave much of an impression – but thankfully, it did feature an original score by Kanno (rather than just a reworking of her music for the series).
 Curiously enough, the game soundtrack never received an official release – an absolute rarity in Kanno’s body of work.

-Where would Kanno take the Cowboy Bebop soundtrack, after having explored so many musical genres already?
+Where would Kanno take the Cowboy Bebop soundtrack after having explored so many musical genres already?
 As it turns out, her choice isn’t that surprising – to underscore the game’s shooter action, Kanno goes with heavy metal as her main inspiration.
 While Cowboy Bebop features few stylistic surprises and is nowhere near as creative as the TV series’ music, this game score still takes a special place in Kanno’s discography.
-Nowhere else in her entire oeuvre has Kanno focused so strongly on metal (Ghost in the Shell: Stand Alone Complex featured its fair share of growling guitars, but in a much grungier, industrial vein).
+Nowhere else in her entire oeuvre has Kanno focused so firmly on metal (Ghost in the Shell: Stand Alone Complex featured its fair share of growling guitars, but in a much grungier, industrial vein).

 - 01 - Level 1/2 (Part One) Kanno, Yoko 5:14